WholeBit-Solutions/distributed-workflow/README.md

-# distributed-workflow
+# Distributed Workflow
-Shows the use of a business workflow throughout message broker consumers
+Demonstrates the use of a business workflow implementation throughout message broker consumers.